turingschool/front-end-curriculum/lessons/module-1/js-1.md

 Note that we _do not_ enclose a number data type in quotes.

+In JavaScript, there is no distinction between integer and floating-point values; a JavaScript number can be either.
+This is an important distinction to remember, since other programming languages support multiple data types for numbers.

 ## String Data Type

 The string data type handles letters and other characters.
 It is always enclosed in quotes, and looks like this: